Navigating Surrogacy Through 2020

 The One With Some Egg-citing News - January 2019

-Spoiler alert - there are Shuford-Hanna embryos sitting in storage at RMA of Connecticut 😍.
+Spoiler alert - there are Shuford-Hanna embryos sitting in storage at Illume Fertility 😍.
 The Broadway Husbands are well on their way to becoming Broadway Dads.
-In this next video, Bret and Stephen discuss what the egg donation and embryo creation process is like for dads, why they chose to do PGS testing, and tease their next step - finding a surrogate.
+In this next video, Bret and Stephen discuss what the egg donation and embryo creation process is like for dads, why they chose to do PGT testing, and tease their next step - finding a surrogate.

 Watch to find out how many embryos were successfully created!

 The One Where They Use Social Media to Find their Surrogate - March 2019